goharbor/community/proposals/new/pull_through_proxy_cache.md

 All pull request to the proxy project, if the image is not cached in the proxy project, it pulls the image from the target server, dockerhub.com and serves the pull command as if it is a local image. after that, it stores the proxied content to local registry. when the pull request to the same image comes the second time, it checks the latest manifest and serves the blob with local content. if the dockerhub.com is not reachable, it serves the image pull command like a normal Harbor project .

-Excessive pulling from hosted registries like dockerhub will result in throttling or IP ban, the pull through proxy feature can help to reduce such risks.
+Excessive pulling from hosted registries like dockerhub might result in throttling or IP ban, the pull through proxy feature can help to reduce such risks.

 ## Goal